xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### XIP Process

-- **Idea** - An idea that is pre-draft.
-This is not tracked within the XIP Repository.
+- **Idea** - Submit an idea for an improvement as a topic in the [XIP Ideas category in XMTP's GitHub Discussions](https://github.com/orgs/xmtp/discussions/categories/xip-ideas).
 - **Draft** - The first formally tracked stage of an XIP in development.
 An XIP is merged by an XIP Editor into the XIP repository when properly formatted.
 - **Review** - An XIP Author marks an XIP as ready for and requesting Peer Review.
 - **Last Call** - This is the final review window for an XIP before moving to `Final`.
 An XIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.
 If this period results in necessary normative changes it will revert the XIP to `Review`.
 - **Final** - This XIP represents the final standard.
 A Final XIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
 - **Stagnant** - Any XIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
 An XIP may be resurrected from this state by Authors or XIP Editors through moving it back to `Draft` or its earlier status.
 If not resurrected, a proposal may stay forever in this status.
 - **Withdrawn** - The XIP Author(s) have withdrawn the proposed XIP.
 This state has finality and can no longer be resurrected using this XIP number.
 If the idea is pursued at a later date it is considered a new proposal.
 - **Living** - A special status for XIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably XIP-0.

 ## What belongs in a successful XIP?